sentinel-official/cli-client/README.md

         <KEY_NAME>
     ```

-    Pass flag `--recover` to recover the key
+    Pass flag `--recover` to recover the key.

 2. Query the active nodes and choose one